skaviouz/lobber/README.md

 lobber
 ======

-This program takes azmuth inputs and outputs graphical representations of said azmuths.
+This program takes azimuth inputs and outputs graphical representations.

+Programmed and written by Eric M. Horvitz II

+From the inspiration of :
+ * Tom Waller

+Honorably mentioned :
+ * James Bennet
+ * Stephen Gilmore